What Is Local SEO?

 This should be obvious.
 If you want people to be more aware of your brand, they will need to know the most important information about it, starting with the name.
 When people recognize and remember your business name, they are more likely to search for it online to learn more about its products and services.

 Because you want to direct more customers to your store, you need to make sure that you indicate your complete address, from the city down to the zip code.
-When a person searches for a doctor in San Diego, California, he might search for it as “san diego california doctor”.
+When a person searches for a doctor in the Philippines or doctor in San Diego, California, he might search for it as “san diego california doctor”.
 Google will now list the results in packs, like this:

 Take note that all listings in the pack above indicate the same city and state.
 Google places importance on physical locations, so if you list your store address in Google Business, your directory will appear in these packs if people search for you, your products/services, and your location.